danrouse/smash4cv/README.md

 ## Usage
 `SmashCV.py [-o OUTFILE] ytid`

+Where:
-`ytid` is the YouTube ID of the input video
+- `ytid` is the YouTube ID of the input video
-`OUTFILE` is the path to generated JSON
+- `OUTFILE` is the path to generated JSON

 ## Known Issues
 - Training data was generated in Photoshop, not from live game data.
 Unit testing the OCR is complicated without a proper training set.
 - Only tested at the moment with VGBC replays.
-Have to add in dynamic scaling/template matching to support other streams (inner video may be different size) but should be simple! **Famous last words.**
+Have to add in dynamic scaling/template matching to support other streams (inner video may be different size) but should be simple! *Famous last words.*